jtpio/jtpio.github.io/_posts/2015-06-19-solving-schoenbrunn-math-puzzle.md

 <img class="center" src="/res/schoenbrunn-math-puzzle/schoenbrunn_maze.jpg">

-In one of the mazes, there is a math puzzle, made of tiles that are put on the ground.
+In one of the mazes, there is a puzzle, made of tiles that are put on the ground.
 It looks like this:

 <img class="center" src="/res/schoenbrunn-math-puzzle/photo.jpg">